NewToolAI/docapi/USAGE_en.md

 # Usage

-**Note:** The `docapi` tool requires the appropriate API service environment to generate and update documentation.
+**Note:** Generating or updating documents requires the dependent environment of the API service.

 ---